Call of Duty: Call of Duty: Modern Warfare 3

+Reboot

 Call of Duty: Modern Warfare

 Call of Duty: Modern Warfare is the sixteenth entry in the Call of Duty series and is also a reboot of the Modern Warfare sub-series.
 The story has been described to be darker and more realistic than previous Call of Duty games.
-It is set in the Black Ops timeline, separate from the other Modern Warfare games (however, characters such as Captain Price and other fan favorites from the series make a return).
-The game was officially revealed on May 30, 2019, and released on October 25, 2019.
+It is set in the Black Ops timeline, separate from the other Modern Warfare games (however, characters such as Captain Price and others from the series make a return).
+The game was revealed on May 30, 2019, and released on October 25, 2019.

 The second main battle royale installment in the Call of Duty franchise, titled Call of Duty: Warzone, was released in March 2020, as a part of the Call of Duty: Modern Warfare video game but does not require purchase of it.
 The title exceeded 50 million players in the first month after release.

 Call of Duty: Modern Warfare II

-Activision confirmed a sequel to the 2019 Modern Warfare game on February 11, 2022, to be developed by Infinity Ward.
+On February 11, 2022, Activision confirmed that a sequel to the 2019 Modern Warfare game would be developed by Infinity Ward.
 The game's logo and title was revealed on April 28, 2022.
-During Activision's 'Call of Duty NEXT' broadcast on September 15, 2022, the game's multiplayer was fully revealed, along with details on the next version of Warzone and a mobile version of Warzone, both set to launch slightly after Modern Warfare II's launch.
+During Activision's 'Call of Duty NEXT' broadcast on September 15, 2022, the game's multiplayer was fully revealed, along with details on the next version of Warzone and a mobile version of Warzone, both set to launch slightly after Modern Warfare IIs launch.

 Call of Duty: Modern Warfare II was released on October 28, with Campaign Early Access for pre-orders on October 20.

+Call of Duty: Modern Warfare III

+Call of Duty: Modern Warfare III is the twentieth entry in the Call of Duty series and the third installment of the rebooted Modern Warfare series.
+It was released on November 10th, 2023.

+Call of Duty: Modern Warfare 4

+Call of Duty: Modern Warfare 4 was announced on May 28, 2026.

-Black Ops story arc
+Black Ops series

 Call of Duty: World at War

 Call of Duty: World at War, developed by Treyarch, is the fifth installment of the main series.
 Released after Modern Warfare, it returns to the World War II setting of earlier titles, featuring the Pacific theater and Eastern front.
 The game uses the same proprietary game engine as Call of Duty 4 and was released for the PC, PlayStation 3, Wii, Xbox 360 consoles and the Nintendo DS handheld in North America on November 11, 2008, and November 14, 2008, in Europe.
 As of June 2009, Call of Duty: World at War has sold over 11 million copies.
 It acts as a prologue for Treyarch's next game, Black Ops, which is in the same universe, sharing characters and story references.
+It was also the first title to include the cooperative Zombies mode which would return in later editions of the series.